Distinguished Trustee Scholarship

 - Must maintain a cumulative GPA of 3.0 or higher.
 A cumulate GPA is inclusive of Dual Credit and/or prior credit accepted in transfer at the College.

-- The student is required to meet twice each semester with their assigned Academic Counselor and once each semester with an Honors Coordinator.
-As part of these visits, the student will be required to develop an educational plan that will include taking at least 12 credits of Honors coursework throughout their time at Harper.
+The student is required to meet with their assigned Academic Counselor twice during their initial fall semester and once a semester thereafter.
+The student is required to meet with an Honors Program Coordinator during their initial fall semester.
+As part of the counselor visits, the student will be required to develop an educational plan that will include taking at least 12 credits of Honors coursework throughout their time at Harper, with at least 6 of those credits being completed in their first year.
 Progress on this academic plan will be reviewed with the student each semester, making sure students are on a path to complete their Harper education in two years while completing 12 credits of Honors coursework in the process.

 - The student is required to meet the above stated eligibility criteria each semester.
 Failure to meet any of the criteria will result in a loss of the scholarship.
 Final eligibility is contingent upon review and approval by the Scholarship Committee.